torsday/notebook/education/README.md

 -   Key Results:

+    -   See One: observe implementation of this principle.
+    -   Do One: Built with said principle.
-    -   Taught said principles to another (e.g. 1:1, lecture, article).
+    -   Teach One: Taught said principles to another (e.g. 1:1, lecture, article).
-    -   Built with said principle.

 ### [DDD principles](../design/ddd.md)